yanniey/Birkbeck-Big-Data-Analytics-using-R/README.md

 # Big Data Analytics using R
 ## Master of Data Science at Birkbeck, University of London, 10/2018

+### Course Format:
+* On campus: 1.5 hours of lecture and 1.5 hours of lab per week
+* Online: ~ 5 hours of coding coursework & assignments
+* 2 courseworks of 10% each
+* Exam: 3 hour exams (80% of score)

 ### Syllabus
 1. Introduction to R
 2. Basic Statistics